Religious Pluralism and the Trinity Absolute

 As an ultimate metaphysical necessity of unity, this indwelling superconscious pre-personal spirit is essentially part of the same spirit that is present not just in the Deity Absolute, nor only in the Supreme Being, but “conjointly” in their Unconditioned Spirit, and “corporately” in their Trinity.

-I reason that since I may be a son, but not the Son of God, then possibly my indwelling spirit is seeking personalization as some sort of new and original coordinate, or representative, even counterpart of a postulated Supreme Oversoul of all souls.
+I reason that, “For as many as are led by the Spirit of God, they are the sons of God… by adoption,” (Rom.
+8:14/15), then possibly my indwelling spirit is seeking personalization as some sort of new and original sub-coordinate, associate, or correlate of the Supreme Oversoul of all souls.

 This was the Roman Stoic ideal of trying to find God and be like Him, later subsumed into early Christianity, but subsequently almost forgotten.
 Never entirely eclipsed, this idea has recently been called Panentheism (all in God), and propounded most brilliantly by Whitehead and Hartshorne, in connection with the conception of the World-soul or Allsoul as identical with the supersoul or paramatman of the Vedic scriptures from ancient India (and other insights of “process panentheism”).

 My contribution has been merely to sort the teachings of the major religions into the three consistent groupings, suggested naturally by the preponderance and interconnectedness of their corresponding evidence of an underlying unity.
 Of course, I went down many blind alleys, and kissed a lot of frogs, before arriving at a full-blown concept of the Trinity Absolute.
 But what began as a more or less random search for evidence of unity, led eventually to a highly articulated, systematic, existential/experiential/unconditioned, triune metaphysical principle (and a library of evidence for it).